zxc916684603/ecs/intl.en-US/Best Practices/Data recovery/Data restoration in Linux instances.md

 # Data restoration in Linux instances {#concept_52046_zh .concept}

-<p data-spm-anchor-id="a2762.11472859.0.i3.c216203b3VaERZ"\>When solving problems related to disks, you may frequently encounter the loss of data disk partitions.
+When solving problems related to disks, you may frequently encounter the loss of data disk partitions.
 This article describes common data partition loss problems and corresponding solutions in Linux, and provides common mistakes and best practices for cloud disks to avoid possible risks of data loss.

 Before restoring data, you must create snapshots for data disks that lose partitions.
 If problems occur during the restoration process, you can roll back data disks to the status before restoration.